Joe Zawinul: Early life and career

 Zawinul grew up in Vienna, Austria.
 Accordion was his first instrument.
 When he was six or seven, he studied clarinet, violin, and piano at the Vienna Conservatory (Konservatorium Wien).
 During the 1950s he was a staff pianist for Polydor.
 He worked as a jazz musician with Hans Koller, Friedrich Gulda, Karl Drewo, and Fatty George.
 In 1959 he moved to the U.S. to attend Berklee College of Music, but a week later he received a job offer from Maynard Ferguson, so he left school and went on tour.
 He then accompanied Dinah Washington.
 He spent most of the 1960s with Cannonball Adderley.
+During this time, he wrote "Mercy, Mercy, Mercy", "Walk Tall" and "Country Preacher", and played electric piano.
+As recounted in Zawinul's New York Times obituary, "It was uncommon then for a black bandleader like Adderley to hire a white sideman like Mr. Zawinul and touring could be problematic.
+'I often had to sit in the bottom of the car when we drove through certain parts of the South,' Mr. Zawinul said in a 1997 interview with Anil Prasad of Innerviews magazine.
+But, he added, with characteristic bravado, 'Those kinds of things never fazed me; I wanted to play music with the best, and I could play on that level with the best.'"

-During this time he wrote "Mercy, Mercy, Mercy" and "Walk Tall", and "Country Preacher" and played electric piano.
-At the end of the decade he recorded with Miles Davis on In a Silent Way as Davis was establishing the genre of jazz fusion, combining jazz with rock.
+At the end of the decade, Zawinul recorded with Miles Davis on In a Silent Way and Bitches Brew, as Davis established the genre of jazz fusion by combining jazz with rock.